|

 to enroll at another university or begin another period of study,

+he must do the compulsory military service first.
 There is no alternative service at present for conscientious objectors

 to military service.
 According to reports, the Ministry of Defence